xebia-functional/macroid/macroid-akka/README.md

     // we can use `withUi`, which will provide us
-    // with the currently attached fragment, if any
+    // with the currently attached fragment, if any case MyOtherMessage ⇒ withUi(fragment ⇒ Ui {
-    // the code inside `withUi` runs on the UI thread case MyOtherMessage ⇒ withUi { fragment ⇒
+      // code run on the Ui thread
+      // more about Ui at http://macroid.github.io/guide/UiActions.html
       ...
-    }
+    })
   }
 }
 ```